mvlofthus/habit-tracker-react/README.md

 # Lifer

 Lifer is a modern habit tracker app for the perfectionists among us who thrive on external structure and need a little help keeping the focus on the present.
-Lifer celebrates weekly wins with clean and simple data visualization, allows you to customize categories and weekly goals, and includes a sortable log of all historic entries.
+Many of us lost a great deal of structure with covid lockdowns and he shift to working from home, and need a little non-judgmental help in getting back on track.
+Lifer celebrates weekly wins with clean and simple data visualization, allows the user to customize categories and weekly goals, and includes a sortable log of all historic entries.

 <img src='https://media.giphy.com/media/A2a37NriGW7cOcsG7y/giphy.gif' height='400' alt='home page demo' />